we create ourselves. we create our belonging. we create our freedom.

-The Underground Rainbow Experiment (URE) is a national affinity network for Black Trans and Gender Non-Conforming (BTGNC) artists, dedicated to building sustainable artist ecosystems through professional development, community events, and the creation of interdependent live-work artist spaces.
+The Underground Rainbow Experiment (URE) is an international affinity network for Black Trans and Gender Non-Conforming (BTGNC) artists, dedicated to building sustainable artist ecosystems through professional development, community events, and the creation of interdependent live-work artist spaces.

 Our Purpose